Selecting a language will automatically trigger the translation of the page content.

 This lease is non-renewable and non-renewable.

-The duration of the lease can be changed 1 time per attractive, but the total duration may not exceed 10 months.
+The lease duration can be changed once per agreeable, but the total duration may not exceed 10 months.

-When the lease is completed, if the tenant and the owner sign a new lease for the same unit, then this new lease is obligatorily a "conventional" housing lease.
+When the lease ends, if the tenant and the landlord sign a new lease for the same unit, then that new lease is a mandatory "classic" residential lease.

 Répondez aux questions successives et les réponses s’afficheront automatiquement